AnggaR96s/Reforestation/README.md

-## How do the trees get on the internet?
-They log on.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.